B1umenkrAn2/Website/README.md

 ```
 The purpose of the redirect is twofold: to set the root directory to project where it is,
 and to send all requests to the index.php file.
-If it is an Apache server , create a new .htaccess  file in the project directory with the content:
+For Apache server , create a new .htaccess  file in the project directory with the content:

 ```
         <IfModule mod_rewrite.c>